Tecentriq Immunotherapy Treatment of Liver - Hepatocellular Cancer

 by Dr. C.H.
 Weaver M.D.
 6/2020

 The United States Food and Drug Administration (FDA) approved the PD-L1 immune checkpoint inhibitor Tecentriq (atezolizumab) for the initial treatment of unresectable or metastatic liver cancer, in combination with Avastin (bevacizumab), an inhibitor of the VEGF receptor in May 2020.
-Tecentriq in combination with Avastin is the first cancer immunotherapy regimen approved for the treatment of liver cancer.
+Tecentriq in combination with Avastin is the first cancer immunotherapy regimen approved for the treatment of liver cancer and represents a new standard first line treatment.
 (1,4)

 About Hepatocellular Carcinoma (HCC)